-What makes this course unique is its emphasis on the integration of faith, spirituality and counselling practice.
+This course has broken new ground in counselling training in the UK with its unique emphasis on the integration of faith, spirituality and counselling practice.
 In addition to covering the same ground that is covered by comparable humanistic Certificate courses, the course will also give you the opportunity to develop your understanding of human spirituality - both religious and non-religious - and to explore the interface between your own developing spirituality and your practice.

-This course, in itself, does not equip you to practice as a counsellor but it will enable you to use counselling skills competently in another role or setting.
+This course, in itself, does not qualify you to practice as a counsellor but it will enable you to use counselling skills competently in another role or setting.
 It will also prepare you for undertaking Diploma level training in counselling, that will, on successful completion, qualify you to practice as a counsellor.